l337/extension/README.md

-# One Click bookmark extension start
+# One Click Bookmark Extension

 Making a one click bookmark for people that have too many tabs open.